ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 ```

 Yes, random is empty.
-So it's quite likely that someone else did just the same.
+So it's quite likely that someone else created an Object for the band XBloome using the same ID.
 On purpose.

 Now if we connect different meta/data collections ID'd like that, or query an online shared-source - matching entries would collide - theferore providing the option to `update` our existing Objects - without requiring that more (address) space.